About Us

 Susan McKeown

-Susan is Cuala Foundation’s founder and executive director.
-Susan traveled to New York in 1990 as an English and Philosophy graduate to take up a scholarship at the American Music and Dramatic Academy.
-Her post-graduate studies in culture as an economic driver at DCU Ryan Academy recently earned her First Class Honors.
-In a distinguished career, McKeown has performed with Pete Seeger, Natalie Merchant, Linda Thompson, Billy Bragg, Arlo Guthrie and The Klezmatics, with whom she won a Grammy Award performing lyrics by Woody Guthrie.
+In a distinguished career, she has performed with Pete Seeger, Natalie Merchant, Billy Bragg, Arlo Guthrie, Mamadou Diabate, Mali’s Ensemble Tartit, Queens band Mariachi Réal de Mexico, Lúnasa, Flook and The Klezmatics, with whom she won a Grammy Award performing lyrics by Woody Guthrie.
 She has recorded mariachi music, klezmer music, African music, Celtic music, and contemporary songwriting, and has performed at Glastonbury, The Edinburgh Festival, Carnegie Hall and the Walt Disney Concert Hall.
-Susan was the 2018 Irish Central Anam Award recipient for “discovering and revealing the soul of Irish song” and the 2012 recipient of The Arts Council of Ireland’s Traditional Arts Bursary.
 Hers is the woman’s voice singing on the audio recording in the Irish apartment of New York’s Tenement Museum.
-She and her daughter Róisín divide their time between Dublin and New York.

 Learn more about our founder here.